Andy Anderson (actor)

-Neville Anderson (born 18 July 1947) known professionally as Andy Anderson and also billed as Andy James, is a New Zealand musician and actor who worked a lot in Australia.
+Neville Anderson (born 18 July 1947) known professionally as Andy Anderson and also billed as Andy James, is a New Zealand musician and actor who primarily worked in Australia.

-As a musician, Anderson is best known as the lead singer of 1960s band The Missing Links, and as an actor he is well known for his roles on both Australian and New Zealand television including still American television itself.

-Music career
+Early life

-Anderson was born in Naenae, Lower Hutt, while at Naenae College he started playing in pop and rock and roll bands.
+Anderson was born in Naenae, Lower Hutt.
+He attended Naenae College, where he started playing in pop and rock and roll bands.
+At the age of 16, he relocated to Sydney to sing and drum in soul clubs for returned soldiers from Vietnam.
+In his early years, he also worked for Parks and Reserves.

+Career

+Music

 Anderson performed in several well-known Australian rock bands of the 1960s, in 1965 he joined the second lineup of famed Sydney garage punk group the Missing Links as lead vocalist, and he performed on the group's only album.
 After the demise of the Links, he moved to Melbourne and joined another radical punk-R&B outfit, Running Jumping Standing Still, which also included lead guitarist Doug Ford, who subsequently joined the Masters Apprentices.
 He sang with the avant-garde theatre group Red Mole for a time.

 Anderson was well known for his outrageous stage performances but his wild lifestyle at the time took a heavy toll and in late 1966 he was hospitalised after suffering a brain haemorrhage onstage at Melbourne's Thumpin' Tum discothèque.
 After his recovery, Anderson formed two short-lived Melbourne bands, Andy James Asylum, followed by Mother Superior, before moving back to Sydney, where he joined the cast of the Australian production of Hair for a short time during 1970.
 This was followed by an 18-month stint with Sydney club band Southern Comfort, with co-vocalist Bobbi Marchini.

+Anderson returned to his music career in the 2000s, recording a solo album called If I'd Known I'd Live This Long... in 2003.
+The same year, he participated in a reunion of Southern Comfort in Sydney.

-In 2019 age 71 he was writing, and making music based in Palmerston North, New Zealand.
+In 2017, Anderson released his next album, Andersongs.
+In 2019, at the age 71, he was writing and making music, based in Palmerston North, New Zealand.